josephthomashines/pandoc-resume/README.md

 I struggled initially as the template that pandoc provides was hard to interpret as someone with close to zero LaTeX experience.
-When I came across this mszep's repo, I took a look and realized that this would be a good place to start. mszep's template's were easy to understand and helped me learn how to use pandoc and LaTeX templates on my own.
+When I came across this mszep's repo, I took a look and realized that this would be a good place to start. mszep's templates were easy to understand and helped me learn how to use pandoc and LaTeX templates on my own.